Today is the day to begin planning your first cut-flower garden.

 - small spade or shovel

-- stakes and twine (or some kind of plant support like tomato cages)
+- strong stakes and twine (or some kind of plant support like tomato cages)

 - snips or pruners